 The lapse risk was proven to be well under control over many years.
-Besides the new business targets of the Company are always tracked on the net basis of new contract closing net of factual lapsed contracts.
+The new business targets of the Company are always tracked on the net basis of new contract closing, net of factual lapsed contracts.

 Globality is more exposed towards an ongoing trend of decreasing membership in in-force group contracts due to business decisions of the client to increase or decrease the number of expatriated employees, as well as the general international strategy of the corporate clients.
 Globality carefully observes the trends in deletions /additions and is ready to compensate the associated loss of premium through additional new business initiatives.
-This trend has stabilized in middle of 2020, but still suffered an extra exceptional impact due to the travel restrictions and changes in short-term policies for international assignments in the light of the COVID-19 pandemics.
+This trend has stabilized over 2021 in SME business, but with the large clients this trend can still be observed.
+All clients still suffer an extra exceptional volume impact due to the travel restrictions and changes in short-term policies for international assignments in the light of the COVID-19 pandemics.

 As mentioned above, the underwriting risk is the major exposure of Globality to catastrophic risk.
 The current Excess of Loss (XoL) reinsurance contract with Munich Re is designed to protect the Company against individual high losses.
-With the COVID-19 pandemic breaking out in early 2020, this risk materialized and is still ongoing, with an uncertain outcome for its effect to the expatriate business of our clients.
+With the COVID-19 pandemic breaking out in early 2020, this risk materialized and is still ongoing in 2021 and 2022, with an uncertain outcome for its effect to the expatriate business of our clients.

 Group health business is more significantly exposed to the risk of (increased) expenses such as medical claims cost inflation exceeding the (net) risk premium because premium adjustments might not be possible to the full extent.
 Apart from the accordingly increased underwriting risk, Group health business is somewhat exposed to political/strategic risks and the inherent business process.
+A more strict renewal approach has been launched for 2022 to compensate this effect due to the high inflation rates that are observed since middle of 2021.